 QMCPACK is an open-source, high-performance electronic structure code that implements numerous Quantum Monte Carlo (QMC) algorithms.
 Its main applications are electronic structure calculations of molecular, periodic 2D, and periodic 3D solid-state systems.
-Variational Monte Carlo (VMC), diffusion Monte Carlo (DMC), and a number of other advanced QMC algorithms are implemented.
+Real-space variational Monte Carlo (VMC), diffusion Monte Carlo (DMC), and a number of other advanced QMC algorithms are implemented.
+A full set of orbital-space auxiliary-field QMC (AFQMC) methods is also implemented.
 By directly solving the Schrodinger equation, QMC methods offer greater accuracy than methods such as density functional theory but at a trade-off of much greater computational expense.
-Distinct from many other correlated many-body methods, QMC methods are readily applicable to both bulk (periodic) and isolated molecular systems.
+Distinct from many other correlated many-body methods, QMC methods are readily applicable to both isolated molecular systems and to bulk (periodic) systems including metals and insulators.
+The few systematic errors in these methods are increasingly testable allowing for greater confidence in predictions and convergence to e.g. chemically accurate results in some cases.

 QMCPACK is written in C++ and is designed with the modularity afforded by object-oriented programming.
-It makes extensive use of template metaprogramming to achieve high computational efficiency.
+High parallel and computational efficiencies are achievable on the largest supercomputers.
 Because of the modular architecture, the addition of new wavefunctions, algorithms, and observables is relatively straightforward.
 For parallelization, QMCPACK uses a fully hybrid (OpenMP,CUDA)/MPI approach to optimize memory usage and to take advantage of the growing number of cores per SMP node or graphical processing units (GPUs) and accelerators.
-High parallel and computational efficiencies are achievable on the largest supercomputers.
 Finally, QMCPACK uses standard file formats for input and output in XML and HDF5 to facilitate data exchange.

 This manual currently serves as an introduction to the essential features of QMCPACK and as a guide to installing and running it.
 Over time this manual will be expanded to include a fuller introduction to QMC methods in general and to include more of the specialized features in QMCPACK.